IABTechLab/uid2docs/docs/guides/integration-prebid-advanced.md

 - [Prebid Implementation Notes and Tips](#prebid-implementation-notes-and-tips)
 - [Configuration Parameters for `usersync`](#usersync-configuration-parameters) -->

 This guide is for publishers who want to integrate with UID2 and generate [UID2 tokens](../ref-info/glossary-uid.md#gl-uid2-token) (advertising tokens) to be passed by Prebid in the RTB bid stream.
+It covers advanced use cases for publishers who want to generate and optionally refresh UID2 token by making server-side API calls to the UID2 operator.
+For integration instructions that do not require server-side changes, please see [Prebid.js Integration](./integration-prebidjs.md).

-It outlines the basic steps to consider if you're building a direct integration with UID2 and you use Prebid for header bidding.
+This guide outlines the basic steps to consider if you're building a direct integration with UID2 and you use Prebid for header bidding.

 ## Introduction